 Bachelor of Arts (BA) in Theology and Religion

-This programme looks at the complex relationship between religious texts and their social, political and cultural contexts.
+This undergraduate programme looks at the complex relationship between religious texts and their social, political and cultural contexts.
 You will gain knowledge and understanding of several religious traditions, study the Hebrew Bible and the New Testament, the development of Christian doctrine in its historical context, and the thought of modern theologians.

 Master of Theology in Applied Theology